pgitox/botterino/README.md

 - add round(s) in botterino-config/rounds/rounds.yaml.
 See sample-rounds.yaml on botterino github page for information on round syntax and types of features supported.
 - run with `python -m botterino`

+## UI:
+- The ui can be launched with `python -m botterino.ui`
+- Through the ui you can automatically populate rounds.yaml and start/stop the bot

 ### Normal hosting

 Rounds are kept in the 'rounds/rounds.yaml' file, see 'sample.yaml' for some examples